 We follow a stringent set of operational standards of responsible recycling to ensure the complete destruction of data and the responsible disposition and recycling of all materials entrusted to us Also at no cost to you, upon request we can provide you with a Certificate of Recycling and Data Destruction which will serve as documentation that you provided for the responsible recycling of your electronic devices.
 If you would like more information or to schedule a pickup, contact us now.
 We'd be delighted to enroll your organization as a client.

 Scott Recycling follows all responsible recycling practices and complies with all legal requirements under the rules and regulations of the EPA, OSHA and all other Federal, state and local agencies.read more

-Scott Recycling also accepts recyclable materials at any of our warehouse locations.
-View our Contact Us section for addresses and maps to each of our warehouse locations.
+Scott Recycling also accepts recyclable materials at our warehouse location.
+View our Contact Us section for the address and map to our warehouse location.